kUrOSH1R0oo/porfolfio/blog/ntlm_dump.md

 Lastly, **user awareness matters**.
 Technical defenses help, but human curiosity is still the weakest link.
 Training users to avoid plugging in unknown USB devices — especially those found in public or shared spaces — can stop the attack before it even begins.

-In short: if you didn’t buy it, request it, or verify it — **don’t plug it in**.
+In short: if you didn't buy it, request it, or verify it — **don't plug it in**.
 One careless USB insertion is all it takes.

-That’s a wrap for today!
+That's a wrap for today!
 I hope you picked up something new and useful from this writeup.
-Stay curious, stay safe, and always take care in the digital world — your attention is your best defense.^^
+Stay curious, stay safe, and always take care in the digital world — your attention is your best defense.